Golfers Land: The house

-The Duke is said to have given the winnings to Paterson, who used the funds to buy the property at 79 - 81 Canongate on the Royal Mile, and to build a large mansion on it, that he could be close to Holyrood Palace should he ever be called upon for his golfing service again.
+The duke is said to have given the winnings to Paterson, who used the funds to buy the property at 79–81 Canongate on the Royal Mile, and to build a large mansion on it, so that he could be close to Holyrood Palace should he ever be called upon for his golfing services again.
 He named this site "Golfers Land".
 The property is recorded as having been five stories high, and was built over the entrance to Brown's Close.

-The Duke is also said to have awarded Paterson a coat of arms, a plaque of which was placed on the wall, and which remains on the site to this day.
-The arms were a shield of three pelicans in piety, on a chief three mullets.
-This shield is surmounted by a helm and mantling and a crest of a hand grasping a golf-club.
+The duke is also said to have awarded Paterson a coat of arms, a plaque of which was placed on the wall, and which remains on the site to this day.
+The arms showed three pelicans in their piety beneath a chief charged with three mullets, while the crest was a hand grasping a golf-club.

-Despite being Category A listed the building was demolished in 1960.
+Despite being Category A-listed, the building was demolished in 1960.

 The site today

 The site is currently occupied by a building built in the 1960s.
 The present occupants are the Kilderkin Pub.
 A plaque remains on the wall to mark the site, and to commemorate the golf game.